-Before you can vote in the National or Municipal elections, you need to be registered on the voter's roll.
+Before you can vote in a National or Municipal elections, you need to be registered on the voter's roll.

 The Roll contains the details of individual voters and is an important planning tool.
 For example, it allows the IEC to know how many people are likely to vote in each area so that they can ensure that there are sufficient voting stations.

-You can only register in the area where you are usually resident - that is where you live, or the place that you return to after a time away.
+You can only register in the area where you're usually resident - that's where you live, or the place that you return to after a time away.

 To register, you need to:

-You can register at the office of the Municipal Electoral Officer, during office hours.
+You can register at the local IEC office, during office hours.

 These facility categories: